Ben Franklin (company): Bankruptcy

 The chain had functioned largely as a wholesaler of variety and craft merchandise sold to its franchisees under the name Ben Franklin Retail Stores Inc. In the early 1990s, it began opening its own stores.
 Those stores were not successful, and their financial problems ultimately interfered with the chain's ability to deliver goods to its franchisees, 860 locally owned stores in 47 states.
 The company went bankrupt and closed these stores in 1996–1997.

 True Value owner Cotter & Co. sold its V&S Variety Store chain to Ben Franklin in 1995.

 Promotions Unlimited

 Promotions Unlimited had stepped in as a supplier for many Ben Franklin franchisees during the corporation's descent into bankruptcy.
 It acquired the name of the chain in 1997 as the old corporate entity was moving into Chapter 7.
 It continued operating as a distributor servicing individual franchisees and advertising the products sold there through direct mail services and newspaper inserts.
 Promotions Unlimited provided similar advertising and promotional services for thousands of other retail stores unaffiliated with Ben Franklin Stores.
 Promotions Unlimited went bankrupt in 2017.
+Despite the bankruptcy, several stores across the United States continue to operate under the Ben Franklin name.